neuronsimulator/nrn/docs/python/programming/projectmanagement.rst

 Several automatic linters and formatters exist that can automatically format your code every time you commit to your version control.
 Some examples include `flake8`, `autopep8` and `black`.
-The latter is used by NEURON itself to format its Python source code.
+The latter has been used to format NEURON's Python source code.

 A good model can be used and adapted by others with minimal understanding of the code itself.
 Your code should be organized as a proper library with modules and functions.